 Featured and template workspaces and notebooks include recommended and project-specific configurations, as well as estimated costs to run (where possible).
-Since it is fairly straightforward to adjust the compute power, you can estimate an initial power to try and then dial it up or down as needed.
-Just be sure to be careful to save any generated data you want to keep when recreating the cloud environment (see below).
+Since it is fairly straightforward to adjust the compute power, you can estimate an initial power and dial it up or down as needed.
+Just be careful to save any generated data you want to keep when re-creating the cloud environment (see below).

-To learn more, see Understanding and controlling Cloud costs.
+To learn more, see Overview: Controlling Cloud costs on Terra.

 If your analysis is running slow